OSGeo/OSGeoLive-doc/en/quickstart/geonetwork_quickstart.rst

 There are also two filters that you can apply to the results of any search:

-*Web services*: Ticking this checkbox will filter the results and return only those results that have a link to an OGC Web Map Service (WMS)
+*Web Services*: Ticking this checkbox will filter the results and return only those results that have a link to an OGC Web Map Service (WMS)

-*Data for download*: Ticking this checkbox will filter the results and return only those results that have a file attached to the metadata record for download
+*Data Available*: Ticking this checkbox will filter the results and return only those results that have a file attached to the metadata record for download from GeoNetwork.

 Advanced Search
 --------------------------------------------------------------------------------